kiarn/my_env/README.md

   * `my ssh` will output a table containing the content of `~.ssh/config` (Hosts, User, IdentityFile, Port, ...), one line per host,
   * `my ssh FILTER` will filter the above table with the hosts containing `FILTER`,
   * `my ssh_keys` lists recursively my SSH keys under `~/.ssh` and gives for each key the type and the length.
+  * `my totp KEYNAME` generate a TOTP based on the content of the file `~/.ssh/tfa.txt`.
+This file should contain one servername and secret for TOTP, like: `proxmox:AAABBBBBB....`.
+The command `my totp proxmox` gives you then the code.
+Please be sure to set 600 as permissions for this file, for security reasons.